Paul Rolland Papers

 Biographical Note

 Rolland also gave frequent workshops, serving as a guest performer and conductor for youth programs and festivals across the country.
 Shortly after ariving at Illinois, Rolland joined the faculty of the Illinois Summer Youth Music program, which was sponsored by the Illinois Music Extension Office.
 He also gave a series of radio workshops over WILL Radio in 1946.
 In 1959 he served as string faculty member at the national summer camp for music at Interlochen.
 As president of the ASTA, Rolland served as a guest clinician to several regional branches of the ASTA.
 He also used his sabbaticals as opportunities to give workshops.
 In 1961 he received State Department funding to tour Austria, West Germany, Hungary, Russia, Yugoslavia, Turkey, and Israel.
 Throughout this trip, Rolland gave workshops and lectures.
-He received additional funding to travel to the UK in 1975 and Austria, Hungary, Australia, and New Zealand in 1978.
+He received additional additional funding to travel to the UK in 1973 and 1975 and Austria, Hungary, Sweden, Australia, and New Zealand in 1978.

 Subject/Index Terms